-- Volume slider is now located next to the device’s physical volume button.
+- The volume slider is now located next to the device’s physical volume button.

 - HEIF support.

-Android 8.0 was officially released on August 2017 under the name “Oreo” a few months after, in December 2017 Android 8.1 was released which features minor bug fixes.
+Android 8.0 was officially released in August 2017 under the name “Oreo” a few months after, in December 2017 Android 8.1 was released which features minor bug fixes.